edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/details/AdvancedTopics.md

     ```

 !!! note
-    RetryInterval should be at least 1 second (eg. '1s') or greater.
+    RetryInterval should be at least 1 second (e.g. '1s') or greater.
 If a value less than 1 second is specified, 1 second will be used.
 Endless retries will occur when MaxRetryCount is set to 0.
 If MaxRetryCount is set to less than 0, a default of 1 retry will be used.

 Database configuration section describes which database type to use and the information required to connect to the database.
 This section is required if Store and Forward is enabled.
 It is optional if **not** using `Redis` for the EdgeX MessageBus which is now the default.